Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/center_section.md

 ### Drag Coefficient Control

-Used to enter the drag coefficient value for the weapon being used from the bombing tables for the intended release mode.
+A three position drum roller window (4) with matching analog knob used to enter the drag coefficient value for the weapon being used from the bombing tables for the intended release mode.

 > 🚧 Lookup tables will soon be provided.
 However,
 > the [bombing calculator](../../../dcs/bombing_computer.md)